SAP/terraform-provider-btp/docs/resources/subaccount_service_instance.md

 ### Optional

-- `labels` (Map of Set of String) Set of words or phrases assigned to the service instance..
+- `labels` (Map of Set of String) The set of words or phrases assigned to the service instance.
 - `parameters` (String, Sensitive) The configuration parameters for the service instance.

 ### Read-Only